 Level-5 courses are designed for students whose standardized comprehension is between 3-4.9 years below grade level.
-The most general goal at this level is the effective treatment of diagnosed reading and writing deficits by practitioners certified as Reading Specialists or Consulting Teachers of Reading in Massachusetts.
+The most general goal at this level is the effective treatment of diagnosed reading and writing deficits by practitioners certified as Reading Specialists, Consulting Teachers of Reading, or English Language Arts.